djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 ![alt text](assets/image26.png)

-Open the folder and right click on the zip file.
+Open the folder and right-click on the zip file.
 You may receive a warning that this file is from the Internet.
 Click OK.

 ![alt text](assets/image27.png)